m-yamazoe/documentation/agent/installation/windows.rst

    :alt: Internet Explorer Enhanced Security Configuration
    :align: center

-   Internet Explorer Enhanced Security Configuration

-.. note:: If you concern the server's security, you need to turn on the option again after finishing the download.
+.. note:: Depending on your organization's security policies, you may want to turn on this option again after finishing the download.

 Download the Agent Installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~